fhunleth/embedded-elixir/content/post/2019-01-18-nerves-at-home-desk-controller.md

 to a number with 1 decimal place.
 So this heigh would be `0 + 255 = 25.5 inches`.
 My desk can go up to 50.0 inches in height, but the largest decimal number you can represent in 8 bits is 255.
 Thats where the `Base Height Indicator` comes in.
 If that is `1`, then the base height is `256` (or `255 + 1`).

 In fact, this concept is called [endianness](https://en.wikipedia.org/wiki/Endianness) which describes the order bytes are arranged into large numerical values when transmitted.
 Specifically, this is [big-endian](https://en.wikipedia.org/wiki/Endianness#Big-endian) since the most significant byte is at the end of the address.
 (Big thanks to [Frank Hunleth](https://twitter.com/fhunleth?lang=en) for [pointing out this TIL gem](https://github.com/fhunleth/embedded-elixir/pull/23#issuecomment-455712932))

-With this, we can now easily caluculate height from the messages like so:
+With this, we can now easily calculate height from the messages like so:

 ```elixir
 {:circuits_uart, "ttyAMA0", <<1, 1, 0, 253>>}